swat-ds/liblab/README.md

 It's important to also check your version of Jekyll since this project uses Native Sass which is [only supported by 2.0+](http://jekyllrb.com/news/2014/05/06/jekyll-turns-2-0-0/).

-### Fork, then clone

-Fork the repo, and then clone it so you've got the code locally.

 ### Modify the `_config.yml`

 The `_config.yml` located in the root of the Pixyll directory contains all of the configuration details